arabold/serverless-sentry-plugin/README.md

 #### Node.js

-For maximum flexibility this library is implemented as a wrapper around your original AWS Lambda handler code (your `handler.js` or similar function).
-The `withSentry` higher-order function adds error and exception handling, and takes care of configuring the Sentry client automatically.
+For maximum flexibility, this library is implemented as a wrapper around your original AWS Lambda handler code (your `handler.js` or similar function).
+The `withSentry` higher-order function adds error and exception handling and takes care of configuring the Sentry client automatically.

 `withSentry` is pre-configured to reasonable defaults and doesn't need any configuration.
-If will automatically load and configure `@sentry/node` which needs to be installed as a peer dependency.
+It will automatically load and configure `@sentry/node` which needs to be installed as a peer dependency.

 **Original Lambda Handler Code**: